tflori/riki-concepts/framework/README.md

 ## Environment

 To configure the environment (development, testing, production etc.) you use this class.
 The configuration get's an instance of this class.
-It defines the paths of your environment and what is being used (e. g. canCacheConfig or usesDotEnv).
+It defines the capabilities and restrictions of the environment (e. g. canCacheConfig or usesDotEnv).

 The environment to use is determined by the environment variable `APP_ENV` and the namespace.
 You can pass the namespace to the init method for a small performance improvement.
 When no namespace is passed the namespace of the subclass is used.

 > **Note:** the `APP_ENV` environment variable is not read from the dotEnv (because the environment defines if this file should be used at all) and the default is `development`.

 You have to define a basic environment class that defines all methods that are changed from your environment.